vaibhav-kaushal/go-shufflem/README.md

 ```
 command (or you can just copy paste the `shuffler.go` file in your codebase if you can't use `go mod`). _The project has no dependencies outside the golang's standard library._

+**NOTE**: The package has been tested on both Intel and ARM architectures (AMD64 Ubuntu, ARM64 Ubuntu and ARM64 macOS (Apple Silicon)).

 # Testing
 ## Checking the output
 The `main.go` file can be used to check the output.
 It contains a sample implementation of the library.
 You can run